 Some commentators see the occasion of this psalm as having to do with the failure of crops due, perhaps to drought.
 Yahweh seemed to have failed in his faithfulness and there was a temptation to run after other gods.
 Others trace the psalm’s origin to David’s troubles with Absalom.

-2 How long, O men, will you turn my glory into shame?
+4:2 You men, how long will you try to turn my honor into shame?

-How long will you love delusions and seek false gods?
-Selah
+How long will you love what is worthless

 Verse 2-5 are unusual in that they address the psalmist’s enemies, rather than God.